 "Players will start in clearings outside of the maps main features and must choose how they will progress.
 Cut through the fields to secure the village before launching your main assault, or will you wade through the oil-slick river to secure the resource wealth of the industrial complex", King art wrote.

 As you'd expect from a well-implemented strategy map, each of the paths you take on Iron Harvests new battlefield comes with its own set of pros and cons, so watch your flanks and good luck.

 King Art wrote that they're delighted to work with Rozalski but that they're equally as excited to see fan-made creations, one of which you can see below.

 There's a few of them, but we, as well as the dev, instantly fell in love with the low poly piece by WonderWaffle you see below.
 It's a rendition of Rozalski's piece from the opening screen, and it's no wonder they took a liking to it.
-Here's the original - you be the judge.
+Here's - you be the judge.

 Iron Harvest developer added that they're loving the "feedback loop of inspiration", referring to the fact that Rozalski painted one of his pieces after hearing the female pilot voice.
 Obviously, there's no shortage of inspiration here.

 King Art Games